vikejs/vike/README.md

 which means that we can now create a new page simply by defining a new `.page.vue` file.
 (The `.page.route.js` file is optional and only needed if we want to define a parameterized route.)

-The `_default.*` files can be overridden.
+The `_default.*` files can be overwriten.
 For example, you can create a page with a different browser-side code than your other pages.

 ```js
 // /pages/about.page.client.js